Supporting FLOSS events

 Besides making PureOS, where we do the core of our testing and hardware enablement development, Purism team members actively contribute to coreboot, GNOME, etc. We also sponsored software development for keysafe, or donated hardware to specific experts in the field to facilitate testing or certification, for example.

-From December 2015 to July 2017, everytime someone purchased a Purism Librem laptop with Qubes OS selected as the preloaded operating system (at no extra cost), we give $100 to the Qubes project (this was part of a special partnership agreement with the Qubes project).
+From December 2015 to July 2017, everytime someone purchased a Purism Librem laptop with Qubes OS selected as the preloaded operating system (at no extra cost), we gave $100 to the Qubes project (this was part of a special partnership agreement with the Qubes project).

 Our “Software for Freedom” margin share program